a-l-partis/SLEEC-ADAPT/README.md

 <h1>SLEEC-ADAPT</h1>
-### Instructions to Install the Eclipse-Based Version of SLEEC-ADAPT
+### Instructions to Install the Eclipse-Based Java 21 Version of SLEEC-ADAPT

 ### Development platform requirements ###